 High flows in April through June benefit striped bass eggs because they help prevent them from settling to the river bottom.
 High flows likely also accelerate transport of striped bass larvae to their nursery habitats in the Delta and Suisun Bay (Moyle 2002).
-CALSIM II flow results for Wilkins Slough indicate that mean monthly flow during April through June under Alternatives 1-3 would be generally similar to flow under the NAA, except for substantially lower (10% - 11%) flows during May of critically dry years (Table 11-ST4).
-These reductions result in mean flows of about 3,900 cfs under all the project alternatives cfs.
+CALSIM II flow results for Wilkins Slough indicate that mean monthly flow during April through June under Alternatives 1, 2, and 3 would be generally similar to flow under the NAA, except for substantially lower (10–11%) flows during May of Critically Dry Water Years (Table 11-47).
+These reductions result in mean flows of about 3,900 cfs under Alternatives 1, 2, and 3.
 The reductions would potentially result in less favorable conditions for transport of striped bass eggs downstream, but this is uncertain because the actual level of flow in the river that negatively affects egg transport is not known.
-Substantial increases in flow occur in July through October of drier water years under all the project alternatives, and also under Alternative 3 in July and October of above normal and below normal water years.
+Substantial increases in flow occur in July through October of drier water years under Alternatives 1, 2, and 3, and also under Alternative 3 in July and October of Above Normal and Below Normal Water Years.
 Adult striped bass may reside throughout the Sacramento River in summer and early fall (Tucker et al. 1998).

-The CalSim II flow results indicate that Alternatives 1-3 would result in reductions in Sacramento River flow near Wilkins Slough during May of critically dry years that could adversely affect survival of striped bass eggs drifting downstream from spawning locations.
-However, it is considered unlikely that this potential effect would impact the striped bass population for the following two reasons:
+The CALSIM II flow results indicate that Alternatives 1, 2, and 3 would result in reductions in Sacramento River flow near Wilkins Slough during May of Critically Dry Water Years that could adversely affect survival of striped bass eggs drifting downstream from spawning locations.
+However, it is considered unlikely that this potential impact would affect the striped bass population for the following two reasons:

-The CALSIM flow for the project alternatives in May of critically dry years was 10% or more below the NAA a total of six months for each alternative, which constitutes 2.4% of all months (April – June) of the spawning period in the CALSIM record.
-Note that any reductions in the other months and water year types would likely have less effect because May of critically dry years has the lowest flows (Table 11-ST4).
+The CALSIM flow for Alternatives 1, 2, and 3 in May of Critically Dry Water Years was 10% or more below the NAA for a total of 6 months for Alternatives 1, 2, and 3, which constitutes 2.4% of all months (April – June) of the spawning period in the CALSIM record.
+Note that any reductions in the other months and water year types would likely have less effect because May of Critically Dry Water Years has the lowest flows (Table 11-47).

-Analyses of the effects of X2 on juvenile striped bass indices of abundance in the Delta indicate that the striped bass indices under Alternatives 1-3 differed little from those under the NAA (see Delta section below).
-This result indicates that effects of X2, and indirectly Delta outflow, on striped bass abundance were little different between Alternatives 1-3 and the NAA.
-Delta outflow combines flow from many sources that affect the striped bass population, and provides a good indication of overall flow effects of the project alternatives on the striped bass population as a whole.
+Analyses of the effects of X2 on juvenile striped bass indices of abundance in the Delta indicate that the striped bass indices under Alternatives 1, 2, and 3 differed little from those under the NAA (discussed in the Delta section below).
+This result indicates that the effects of X2, and indirectly of Delta outflow, on striped bass abundance did not differ substantially between Alternatives 1, 2, and 3 and the NAA.
+Delta outflow combines flow from many sources that affect the striped bass population and provides a good indication of overall flow effects of Alternatives 1, 2, and 3 on the striped bass population as a whole.